-responsible game management, but could guns be doing more to help ensure shoots deliver these benefits?
-When buying a day’s shooting, the gun or team of guns will often choose the day based on two key factors: 1) price and 2) reputation of the shoot for providing sporting birds and good hospitality.
+When buying a day’s shooting, more often than not the gun or team of guns will choose the day based on two key factors: 1) price and 2) reputation of the shoot for providing sporting birds and good hospitality.

-It is active management of the woods that is key – opening up the woods to encourage the understorey shrubs – this work is much more common in pheasant shooting woods.
-Game cover crops to hold and drive pheasants also benefit a wide range of declining farmland birds including yellowhammers, corn buntings and linnets.
+It is active management of the woods that is key – opening up the woods to encourage the understorey shrubs - this type of work in the woods is much more common in woods where there is an interest in pheasant shooting.

-Effective predation control in the nesting season to encourage wild birds to breed successfully, will also benefit other ground nesting birds too – many of which, like skylark, lapwing and curlew, are in serious decline.
+Effective predation control in the nesting season to encourage the wild birds to breed successfully will also benefit other ground nesting birds too – many of which, like skylark, lapwing and curlew are in serious decline.

-So, if game management can be so good for wildlife, why does it attract such criticism from some quarters?
-Many conservationists, including those with shooting interests, raise concerns about the potential ecological impacts of releasing large numbers of pheasants into the countryside.
+So, if game management can be so good for wildlife, why does it comes in for such criticism from some quarters?
+Many conservationists raise concerns about the potential ecological impacts of releasing large numbers of pheasants into the countryside.

-The reality is that most shoots are well run with a high level of environmental care in place.
-They have to be, otherwise the shoots would not be successful, especially in the long term, if the right habitats are not
+The reality is that most shoots are very well run with a high level of environmental care in place.
+They have to be, otherwise the shoots would not be successful, especially in the long term, if the right habitats are not in place.

 Of course, there are examples of bad practice and it is these ones which tend to hit the headlines.
 But how can guns be re-assured that the shoot they are thinking of buying a day at is delivering for wildlife and following best practice with respect to predator control and gamebird welfare?